 Hesperaloe parvifloraItem #4040 USDA Hardiness Zone: 5 - 11

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Moderate grower to 3 to 4 ft. tall and wide; flower stalks to 4 to 6 ft.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Foliage reaches 3 to 4 ft. tall and wide; flowers reach 4 to 6 ft. tall.